johnmidgley/opencola/install/README.txt

 - IF YOU'RE NOT RUNNING ON LOCALHOST - edit chrome/popup.js and replace localhost:7595 with yourhost:5795

-# You should now be ready to run.
-On Unix, just run
+# You should now be ready to run:

+# To start on Unix (including MacOS)
+cd unix
 start

-# If you're on Windows,
-server/bin/opencola-server.bat
+# On Windows
+...

-# To kill the docker network (on unix)
+# To stop OpenCola (which stops the docker image):
 stop